dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/rsnapshot.md

 The previous output is very confusing especially the mention of the `mtab` and `os-release` files not there.

-Finally check the difference of the file `/var/cache/rsnapshot/alpha.0/localhost/etc/rsnapshot.conf`:
+Finally, check the difference of the file `/var/cache/rsnapshot/alpha.0/localhost/etc/rsnapshot.conf`:

 ````commandline
 root@raspberrypi-server-4gb:/home/dvanmosselbeen# diff /var/cache/rsnapshot/alpha.0/localhost/etc/rsnapshot.conf /var/cache/rsnapshot/alpha.1/localhost/etc/rsnapshot.conf